Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-As a Missouri driver, you have the right to refuse to perform a field test.
+It is your right in Missouri to refuse to perform a field test.
 If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Perry County, MO as soon as you can.
-If you have already agreed to and participated in a field test and were then arrested for a DUI in Missouri, your Perry County, MO DUI attorney will design a defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If you already agreed to and participated in a field test and have been arrested for a DUI in Missouri, your DUI attorney in Perry County, MO will build an insurmountable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Perry County, MO

-A checkpoint is a temporary roadblock used as a way to systematically screen drivers for behaviors like driving under the influence.
+A checkpoint is a temporary roadblock used as a way to randomly check drivers for behaviors like driving under the influence.
 There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Lawmakers in Missouri have entertained banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+Lawmakers in Missouri have debated banning sobriety checkpoints, but curent Missouri law still allows their use.

-Police departments in Perry County and around Missouri do not use checkpoints as heavily as they used to, but it is still prudent to familiarize yourself with your rights and the rules checkpoints must follow.
-When it doubt, speak to a DUI attorney near you at (314) 900-HELP.
+Police departments in Perry County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still wise to familiarize yourself with your rights and the rules checkpoints must follow.
+If you are not sure, call a DUI attorney near you at (314) 900-HELP.

 • organized by supervising law enforcement officers